perrykaufman/PerryKaufman/docs/sidebar.md

 A **sidebar** can either be an array of **groups** with sub-items, or an array of **sidebar items**.
 A group specifies a set of pages to be listed together with a title.

 A **group** can have an optional base to specify a shared directory for the pages in the group.
-The children property specifies **sidebar item array** for the group.
+The children property specifies an array of **sidebar items** for the group.

-A **sidebar item array** contains the title and relative paths of all the pages in the group (e.g. "/path/to/page" or "page").
+A **sidebar item** contains the title and path of an item in the sidebar (e.g. "/path/to/page" or "page").

 ```
 <group> = {